MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/media-elements-in-adaptive-cards.md

 :::image type="content" source="~/assets/images/media-elements-in-adaptive-cards/inline-youtube-video-player-demo.png" alt-text="Inline youtube video player":::

 Initially, as depicted above, only the poster of the video is displayed.
-For YouTube, the poster (or thumbnail) is automatically pulled from YouTube, but the card author can technically provide their own poster by explicitly specifying the Media.poster property.
+For YouTube, the poster (or thumbnail) is automatically pulled from YouTube, but the card author can technically provide their own poster to explicitly specify the Media.poster property.

-Once the user clicks the central “Play” button, the actual player is instantiated, and video playback starts:
+Once the user clicks the central **Play** button, the actual player is instantiated, and video playback starts:

 :::image type="content" source="~/assets/images/media-elements-in-adaptive-cards/inline-youtube-video-player-demo-telegraph-road.png" alt-text="Inline youtube video player demo":::